Bannerlord-Modding/Documentation/_tutorials/modding-gauntlet-without-csharp.md

 ## Important

-### Mods which plan to "overwrite" Gauntlet UIs from Official Modules, **MUST** be loaded **BEFORE** that Official Module.
+### Mods which plan to "overwrite" Gauntlet UIs from Official Modules **MUST** be loaded **BEFORE** that Official Module.
 For this reason, it is highly recommended that you do not use `DependedModules` for these types of mods.
 Hopefully this will be addressed by TaleWorlds in the future.

 ## Introduction